 It was the time of the day when the local suburban bus stops played host to the gathered parents who eagerly waited and watched the approaching yellow school bus as it crawled along the suburban street in their direction.

-With a squeal of the brakes the bus slowed before it jerked to a stop in front of the waiting parents.
+With a squeal of the brakes the bus jerked to a stop in front of the waiting parents.
 After a momentary pause, the door sprung open and one-by-one excited young children filed out from the bus and quickly found their waiting mom or dad before being whisked away.

-When her turn came, eight year old Emily Dupree excitedly walked down the steps of the yellow school bus for the last time this week.
-Upon reaching the bottom step Emily paused slightly before energetically jumping down to the ground.
-Her little shoes made a slap sound on the ground as she landed.
+When her turn came, eight year old Emily Dupree excitedly made her way down the steps for the last time this week.
+At the bottom step Emily paused before energetically jumping down to the ground.
+Her little shoes slapped heavily on the ground.

 With a beaming smile her excited young eyes scanned the gathered parents for her Mom.